CyberInt/redux-reuse/README.md

 # redux-reuse

 redux-reuse is a [Redux](https://github.com/reactjs/redux "Redux")-related project,
-which includes `extendReducer()` helper function, which helps to make your reducers code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself "DRY"), based on approach of composable higher-order reducers.
-Also this package contains a set of common higher-order reducers, ready to use in your Redux application.
+which provides `extendReducer()` helper function, which helps to make your reducers code [DRY](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself "DRY"), based on approach of composable higher-order reducers.

-It is very common situation when different reducers should react in same way on same action, one of the solution to achieve code reuse in such a case is organise common logic in higher-order reducer, but it will lead us to deeper state tree.
+It is very common situation when different reducers should react in same way on some actions, one of the solution to achieve code reuse in such a case is to use `combineReducers()` helper, but it will lead us to deeper state tree.
 Actually we just want that our reducers will apply common logic on existent state subtree, which they manage, and thats it.
 Here `extendReducer()` helper comes into play.

+`extendReducer()` allows you to add logic to reducer after it has been created, in other words you *extend* reducers.
-Using `extendReducer()` it is pretty simple to write composable higher-order reducers for your Redux application, in fact most of reducers can be presented as composition of common extenders.
+Using `extendReducer()` it is pretty simple to write composable higher-order reducers for your Redux application, in the end of the day most of reducers can be presented as composition of higher-order reducers.

 ## Usage